xenloops/talks/under-construction.md

 # What's at Stake (5)
 Framing Risk in Terms Development Leads Care About

-* The threat landscape shifts faster than SDLCs -- were designed for.
-This is the argument for shifting left.
+* The threat landscape shifts faster than SDLCs were designed for -- This is the argument for shifting left.
 * Regulatory and liability pressure is increasing -- PCI-DSS, SOC 2, CISA, litigious customers, etc.
 * Cost of late-cycle remediation vs. early-cycle * -- Concrete, well-known, leadership-friendly argument: Famous IBM/NIST study on cost-to-fix by phase (although it might be fabricated, it makes a good point).
 * Key reframe: it's not AppSec's problem -- But AppSec was formed to own the engineering quality control problem